majidln/DietDoctorDemo/README.md

 ## Diet Doctor React Native sample app
 This writes in React Native.
-I tried to used the best practices in React Native such concern separation, component and e2e testing.
+I tried to used the best practices in React Native such concern separation in (logic and component) and e2e testing.
-Unfortunately I didn't know about your response data types so I created Typescripts interfaces with all types I saw in your responses.
 This application writes in React Native.
 It has a native module for Pie-Chart view to show nutrition percentages.
 For the IOS Pie-Chart, I used [this](https://github.com/danielgindi/Charts) repo and for Android Pie-Chart I used [this](https://github.com/PhilJay/MPAndroidChart/commit/f6a398b) repository.
 I created a Javascript Wrapper for this library Pie-Chart to use its functionality in React-Native.
 On the React Native side, I created a PieChart component to wrap that native view manager.

+> Unfortunately I didn't know about your response data types so I created Typescripts interfaces with all types I saw in your responses.

 ### Features